 Work with a professional advisor to create a plan that meets your goal.
 If your financial situation is simple, you might consider using FreeWill on the WYCF website to create your plan.
 YOU decide how you want to give, and WYCF can help make it happen.
 Use our FREE gift planning tools on our website, such as sample bequest language, gift illustrators or giving toolkits.
+Take a look at our free resources on our website such as bequest language, a gift illustrator, or toolkits.

-Work with WYCF!
+5 Work with WYCF!